marktsuchida/ssstr/README.md

 %SNIPPET_EPILOGUE ss8_destroy(&s);
 -->

-Note that directly assgning to, or initializing, an already initialized `ss8str` results in undefined behavior.
+Note that directly assgning to, or initializing, an already-initialized `ss8str` results in undefined behavior.

-An `ss8str` is intended to be allocated on the stack as a local variable unless it is part of a larger data structure.
+An `ss8str` (which is the size of 4 pointers) is intended to be allocated on the stack as a local variable unless it is part of a larger data structure.

 After use, an `ss8str` must be destroyed in order to release any dynamically allocated memory it may have used: